robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 }
 ~~~~

-The payload of an MMRIVER inclusion proof signature is the accumulator peak committing to the nodes inclusion, or the node itself where the proof path is empty.
-When the path is non-empty, the parent of the last witness node in the proof is also the accumulator peak.
+The payload of an MMRIVER inclusion proof signature is the accumulator peak committing to the nodes inclusion,
+or the node itself where the proof path is empty.
+When the path is non-empty,
+the parent of the last witness node in the proof is also the accumulator peak.
+The algorithm [included_root](#includedroot) obtains this value.

 The payload MUST be detached.
-Detaching the payload forces verifiers to recompute the root from the inclusion proof signature, this protects against implementation errors where the signature is verified but the merkle root does not match the inclusion proof.
+Detaching the payload forces verifiers to recompute the root from the inclusion proof signature,
+this protects against implementation errors where the signature is verified but the merkle root does not match the inclusion proof.
-The EDN for a Receipt containing an inclusion proof for RFC9162_SHA256 is:

 ## Verifying the Receipt of inclusion

 1. Recompute the root from the path and the element for which inclusion is being shown using [included_root](#includedroot).
    For a leaf node, this is obtained via `H(x)` as defined by the application.
-For an interior node, this is read directly from the log using `Get`.
+   For an interior node, this is read directly from the log, or a replicated portion of it,
+   using the implementation define storage method [ get](#get).
 1. Verify the signature using the obtained root as the detached payload.

 ## included_root